iamvkm/portfolio/content/posts/wsl-guide-windows.md

 ![Kali on windows 10](https://www.linkpicture.com/q/Screenshot-130.png)

-If you want to install the complete kali by running the command, this is 'optional' and you can do it if you have space.
+If you want to install the complete kali by running the command, this is 'optional' and you can do it if you have space:
 `sudo apt install kali-linux-large`